iequalsone/commit-tracker-vs-code-extension/README.md

 # Commit Tracker for Visual Studio Code

-🚧 **Work in Progress** 🚧

-**Commit Tracker** is a Visual Studio Code extension designed to simplify Git commit tracking by logging commit details to a configurable file and optionally pushing changes to a remote repository.
-This extension is currently under development and may not be fully functional.
+**Commit Tracker** is a Visual Studio Code extension that simplifies Git commit tracking by logging commit details to a configurable file and pushing changes to a remote repository.

-## Features (Planned & In-Progress)
+## Features

-- **Log File Path Configuration**: Set the directory and file where commit details will be saved.
-- **Automatic Commit Logging**: Track commit details, including:
+- **Automated Commit Logging**: Tracks commit details including:
   - Commit hash
   - Commit message
   - Timestamp
   - Branch name
   - Repository path
+- **Configurable Log Storage**: Customize where and how commit details are saved
-- **Excluded Branches**: Allow users to skip logging for specified branches.
+- **Branch Filtering**: Skip logging for specified branches
-- **Push Changes to Remote**: Automatically push the updated log file to the repository (coming soon).
+- **Remote Synchronization**: Automatically push log updates to your repository
-- **Debounced Monitoring**: Efficient tracking to prevent performance degradation in large repositories.
+- **Performance Optimized**: Efficient tracking with debounced monitoring

 ## Current Status